EmreDenizz/EmreDenizz/README.md

-I’m a Senior Software Enginner passionate about creating high quality applications.
+I'm a Senior Software Engineer who is enthusiastic about developing top-notch solutions.

 ## Connect With Me
 <div id="badges">